Kentucky Democratic party stalwart sentenced to prison

 FRANKFORT, Ky.
-(AP) — Kentucky businessman and Democrat Party stalwart Jerry Lundergan was sentenced on Thursday to 21 months in prison for making illegal contributions to the failed U.S. Senate campaign of his daughter, former Secretary of State Allison Lundergan Grimes.
+(AP) — Kentucky businessman and Democrat Party stalwart Jerry Lundergan was sentenced on Thursday to 21 months in prison for making illegal contributions to the failed U.S. Senate campaign of his daughter, former Secretary of State Alison Lundergan Grimes.

 Prosecutors said Lundergan, 73, orchestrated a scheme to funnel more than $200,000 in illegal contributions to Grimes’ 2014 campaign against Republican Mitch McConnell.
 They alleged he either paid for campaign services directly and didn’t seek reimbursement or paid costs through a co-defendant, Dale Emmons.